 All of them.
 Any book of poetry you buy results in two things: firstly, it allows that poet to create more.
-This is on very practical terms – books that sell beget books being made.
+This is on favorable terms – books that sell beget books being made.
 Secondly, it gives that publisher a reason to keep investing in poetry in general, perhaps publishing more of it because they can see audience interest.
-Which is to say: one day your manuscript may be accepted.
+Which is to say: one day, your manuscript may be accepted.

 - If you had a chance for bartering your poems for anything, what would that be?

-Actually, almost everything we do as poets is already a barter.
+Almost everything we do as poets is already a barter.
 Let’s deromanticize that notion.
-I was recently disappointed to learn from friends that a popular poetry house in this country doesn’t pay its authors royalties.
-My friends felt, as many poets do, that it was good that at least they didn’t have to pay to publish their books.
+I was recently disappointed to learn from friends that a modern poetry house in this country doesn’t pay its authors royalties.
+My friends felt as many poets do that it was good that at least they didn’t have to pay to publish their books.
 So here is my wish: may readers buy books, may organizers pay for performances, and may poets stop pretending that we live on song and sex and smoke alone.